-- Submit electronically to the Graduate School the Dissertation Title and Previous Degrees form.
+- Submit electronically the Dissertation Title and Previous Degrees form to the PhD Office.

 Two weeks before the Final Defense, a candidate must:

-- Submit the dissertation manuscript electronically to the Graduate School for a format check after adhering to all the formatting instructions.
+- Submit the dissertation manuscript electronically to the PhD Office for a format check after adhering to all the formatting instructions.

 - Receive tentative approval of the dissertation from all members of the dissertation committee by obtaining their signatures on part 1 of the Final Report form.
-Their signatures on the form indicate approval of the content of the dissertation and its readiness for a public lecture presentation (defense).
+A pre-defense meeting of the student and whole committee is recommended, allowing committee members to indicate their concerns regarding the dissertation and the student to make needed revisions.
+Their signatures on the Final Report form indicate approval of the content of the dissertation and its readiness for a public lecture presentation (defense).
+Consequently, no requests for major revisions of the dissertation should arise at the defense.
 The graduate director's approval attests the committee meets composition policies.
-The candidate then submits the Final Report to the Graduate School for approval.
+The candidate then submits the Final Report to the PhD Office for approval.

-- Obtain committee members' signatures on a new Conflict of Interest form and submit to the Graduate School for approval.
+- Obtain committee members' signatures on a new Conflict of Interest form and submit to the PhD Office for approval.

-- Submit the announcement publicizing the Final Defense to the Graduate School.
+- Submit the announcement publicizing the Final Defense to the PhD Office.

 - Complete the permission form on the Libraries website, allowing Wayne State University Libraries to make the dissertation available to the Wayne State community and the general public through Digital Commons@WSU.
 Students can control the level of access to their dissertation/thesis through the permission form.

-The Graduate School will verify the appropriateness of the committee on the Final Report form and send the Defense form, along with the Graduate Examiner's Report form, to the dissertation advisor for completion following the defense.
+The PhD Office will verify the appropriateness of the committee on the Final Report form and send the Defense form, along with the Graduate Examiner's Report form, to the dissertation advisor for completion following the defense.

 Procedures of the Final Defense

 The Final Defense is conducted by the student's dissertation advisory committee and is open to the public.
 It must be publicized by the student's department in advance.
-The graduate examiner oversees the proceedings and reports the results to the Graduate School.
-Typically, the dissertation advisor serves as the graduate examiner, though the student or any committee member may request the Graduate School to appoint an external examiner.
+The graduate examiner oversees the proceedings and reports the results to the PhD Office.
+Typically, the dissertation advisor serves as the graduate examiner, though the student or any committee member may request the PhD Office to appoint an external examiner.